Opening Hours Open 7 days a week

 • any other relevant information

-The Home Office UKVI may request additional information to support the assessment of the ILR application and can refuse the ILR application if the evidence is not provided.
+The Home Office UKVI may request additional information to support the assessment of the ILR application and may refuse it if the evidence is not provided.
 Any requested documents must be received by the Home Office UKVI within 28 calendar days of the date of request.
-Also, the applicant must comply with any request made by the Home Office UKVI to attend an interview, unless a reasonable explanation is provided as to why the applicant cannot comply.
+Also, the applicant must comply with any request from the Home Office to attend an interview, unless a reasonable explanation is provided for why the applicant cannot do so.

-Whatever the reason for absences from the United Kingdom, they will still be counted towards the maximum 180 days.
-This includes any absences for work reasons, or serious and compelling reasons.
-The only exception is where you have been absent from the United Kingdom assisting with a national or international humanitarian or environmental crisis overseas, such as the Ebola crisis which began in West Africa in 2014 and you can provide evidence that this was the purpose of the absence.
+Whatever the reason for absences from the United Kingdom, they will still count towards the maximum of 180 days.
+This includes any absences for work reasons or serious and compelling reasons.
+The only exception is where you have been absent from the United Kingdom assisting with a national or international humanitarian or environmental crisis overseas, such as the Ebola crisis, which began in West Africa in 2014, and you can provide evidence that this was the purpose of the absence.

-You can include the time between your entry clearance being granted and you entering the United Kingdom as part of your continuous period.
-Absences between the date entry clearance being granted and you entering the United Kingdom are treated as an absence from the United Kingdom and will form part of the 180 days allowed within a continuous 12 month period.
+You can include the time between your entry clearance being granted and your entering the United Kingdom as part of your continuous period.
+Absences between the date entry clearance being granted and you entering the United Kingdom are treated as an absence from the United Kingdom and will form part of the 180 days allowed within a continuous 12-month period.

-For example, if you entered the United Kingdom 100 days after you obtained entry clearance and have a further 81 days absence during the remainder of the continuous 12 month period, you will have exceed the number of absences permitted from the United Kingdom.
+For example, if you entered the United Kingdom 100 days after you obtained entry clearance and have a further 81 days' absence during the remainder of the continuous 12-month period, you will have exceeded the number of absences permitted from the United Kingdom.
 You would therefore not qualify for settlement 5 years or 3 years (as appropriate) after the date you obtained entry clearance.
-You would need to wait until a date where none of the qualifying period included absences of more than 180 days in any consecutive 12 month period, before you could qualify for ILR as Tier 1 Entrepreneur.
+You would need to wait until a date where none of the qualifying period included absences of more than 180 days in any consecutive 12-month period, before you could qualify for ILR as a Tier 1 Entrepreneur.

-If you have been outside of the United Kingdom for more than 180 days in any consecutive 12 month period, this will break the continuous period and you will need to start the qualifying period for settlement again.
-If this happens you may need to obtain a further extension of Tier 1 Entrepreneur visa to reach your continuous period in the United Kingdom.
+If you have been outside the United Kingdom for more than 180 days in any consecutive 12-month period, this will break the continuous period, and you will need to restart the qualifying period for settlement.
+If this happens, you may need to obtain a further extension of the Tier 1 Entrepreneur visa to reach your continuous period in the United Kingdom.

-For ILR applications made from 11 January 2018, Home Office UKVI will consider absences from the UK on a rolling basis, rather than in separate consecutive 12-month periods.
-If your qualifying period includes leave granted before this date any absences during that leave will be considered under the previous rules – in separate 12-month periods, ending on the same date as you make your ILR application.
-For example:
+For ILR applications made on or after 11 January 2018, the Home Office UKVI will consider absences from the UK on a rolling basis, rather than in separate consecutive 12-month periods.
+If your qualifying period includes leave granted before this date, any absences during that leave will be considered under the previous rules – in separate 12-month periods, ending on the same date as you make your ILR application.

-Knowledge of Life and Language For ILR As Tier 1 Entrepreneur
+Knowledge of Life and Language for ILR as a Tier 1 Entrepreneur

 How Can We Help?

-• Our work visa solicitors will assess your eligibility for ILR as Tier 1 Entrepreneur by considering all the relevant information;
+• Our work visa solicitors will assess your eligibility for ILR as a Tier 1 Entrepreneur, taking into account all relevant information.

 • Our work visa solicitors will advise you on the relevant requirements, documents, procedures and costs involved in your ILR application;